 Carpet

 Sprinkle baking soda over the area with mold overnight, absorbing the moisture and odors.
 The next day, scrub visible mold spots using a brush and white vinegar solution.
-You can vacuum any remaining dry mold if your vacuum has a HEPA filter.
+If your vacuum has a HEPA filter, you can vacuum any remaining dry mold.
 However, if mold penetrates the carpet padding, you may need to replace the carpet completely for full remediation.

 HVAC Systems